 When advanced students assist other students in learning complex lessons, they are given mutual ways of enhancing their learning.
 Not only will the exceptional students achieve mastery of the lesson initially introduced by the teacher but also the struggling ones.
 As students interact and discuss the concept, they learn from each other in the learning process.
 They can do this formally and informally.

 In the classroom, before I proceed to another lesson, I make sure that all my students are given equal opportunities to show mastery of the learning objectives.
 The low-performing students are given appropriate remediation through the assistance of fast learners.
 If you have tried this teaching method you might as well enjoy its amazing results.

 Certainly, peer teaching helps me meet the individual needs of the students.
 As the peer tutors give immediate feedback, I can tell if the learner needs more remediation and activities or is doing better.
 Thus, the positive performance feedback can serve as a strong motivation for these students so they will perform at their best.

 2. Peer teaching encourages strong relationships among students

 When students are working together and helping one another, more likely will develop a strong bond between them.
 This illustrates that peer teaching doesn’t only encompass the cognitive aspect of the child but also the affective and psychomotor.

-According to David Boud of Stanford University, in his comparison between peer teaching and peer learning, peer teaching signifies the process of student learning in which includes the emotional support learners give for one another.
+According to David Boud of Stanford University, in his comparison between peer teaching and peer learning, peer teaching signifies the process of student learning in which includes the emotional support learners give to one another.